 You may work in health, education, community settings or private practice.

 Self-employed freelance and part time work is common.

 This work can be emotionally and physically demanding.

 Sessions usually take place during the day, but evening work can be common.

 Firstly, you need a degree in a relevant subject, such as dance, performing arts, psychology or nursing.
 Entry onto degree courses usually requires 4-5 Highers or a relevant HND.

 You then need to complete a Masters level degree that is accredited by the Association for Dance Movement Psychotherapy UK (ADMP UK).

 There are no accredited courses in Scotland at present.
-See ADMP UK website for courses available in England.
+There are currently three trainings in the UK: Goldsmiths University (London), Roehampton University (London), and University of Derby.
+See ADMP UK website for information.

 You will usually have to undergo an interview and audition.